qcif/nextcloud-sync-cron/README.md

 with the maximum delay of 24 hours.
 That is the delays are: 1 minute on the first failure, then 2, 4, 8 minutes etc.

 If `usedelay` is set to `false` in the config, the delay is held at 1 second in all cases, effectively disabling it.
+That is, it will run the sync everytime the script is run (i.e. when the _cron_ job runs or if _nextcloud-sync-cron_ was manually run) regardless of whether the previous run succeeded or failed.

 # Exit status